harshalk612/Virtual-Assistant-Using-Python/README.md

 12. Searching some place on google maps
 13. Taking a Photo if webcam or camera available
 14. Some Popular Questions of Google Assistant
+15. Knowing the weather of a Particular City